Morpho-lang/morpho/morpho5/docs/unittest.md

 ## Assert

 In a test method `self.assert(value)` will test if the value is true and `self.assertEqual(value1, value2)` will test if the contents of the values are equal.
 If an assert fails then the test that calls it will fail with an appropriate message.
+If you want to check set equality of a list you can use `self.assertSetEqualityOfList(list1,list2)`.

 ## Test Fixtures